-If you haven’t yet made up your mind as to what you are going to write about this year, it’s time that you plan your content out.
+If you haven’t yet made up your mind as to what you are going to write about this year, it’s time that you plan your content out with some fresh content ideas.
 The beginning of the year is the slowest season for most of us: Use it to work on your editorial calendar.
 Get organized!

 If you feel like everything has already been written and you have no idea what else you can write about, here are 6 content ideas for you that will definitely help you come up with valuable and engaging content this year: